ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

    - If no annotation override applies, the listener uses the file extension to determine the appropriate content method based on default mappings (e.g., `.json` → `onFileJson`, `.txt` → `onFileText`).
    - See [Section 3: Default File Extension to Content Method Mapping](#3-default-file-extension-to-content-method-mapping) for the full mapping table.

-3. **Fallback to Generic or Metadata Methods**:
+3. **Fallback to Generic Methods**:
-   - If no format-specific method is available for the detected file, the listener falls back to `onFile` (generic byte stream handling) or `onFileChange` (metadata-only handling).
+   - If no format-specific method is available for the detected file, the listener falls back to `onFile` (generic byte stream handling).
    - See [Section 5: Fallback Behavior](#5-fallback-behavior-for-unmatched-content-methods) for fallback chain details.

+4. **File Deletion Handling**:
+   - When files are deleted, the listener invokes the `onFileDeleted` method with an array of deleted file paths.
+   - If `onFileDeleted` is not implemented, the service will not receive deletion notifications (unless the deprecated `onFileChange` method is implemented for backward compatibility).

 #### 2.2.
 Method Handling Strategies